 So, how do you think about the hero of your grand plan?

-- The hero of your story should always be the person you’re serving, ultimately the person whose life is going to be positively impacted by the change that your product or service enables.
+- The hero of your story should always be the person you’re serving, ultimately the person whose life will be positively impacted by the change that your product or service enables.

 - Say you are selling a marvelous piece of technology that helps people get rid of snoring, you, your team, or your anti-snoring product are not the hero of your story.
 Your customer is the hero.